fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 module.exports = startServer
 ```

-The GraphQL server in the *server* variable is now connected to listen to the root of the server, i.e. to the */* route, using the *expressMiddleware* object.
+The GraphQL server in the <code>server</code> variable is now connected to listen to the root of the server, i.e. to the <code>/</code> route, using the <code>expressMiddleware</code> object.
 Information about the logged-in user is set in the context using the function we defined earlier.
 Since it is an Express server, the middlewares express-json and cors are also needed so that the data included in the requests is correctly parsed and so that CORS problems do not appear.

-The GraphQL server must be started before the Express application can begin listening on the specified port, so the _startServer_ function has been made an <i>async function</i> in order to be able to wait for the GraphQL server to start:
+The GraphQL server must be started before the Express application can begin listening on the specified port, so the <code>startServer</code> function has been made an <i>async function</i> in order to be able to wait for the GraphQL server to start:

 ```js
 await server.start()